Fellowship-of-the-Link/old-TfT-test1/blog/Social knowledge graphs for collective intelligence.md

 Each user’s Social Knowledge Graph is thus their personal Knowledge Graph, connected via a writing-oriented Tool4Thought to the Knowledge Graphs of those whose opinion and judgement they respect.
 The resulting universe of high-quality content is therefore arranged in concentric circles:

 ![](https://miro.medium.com/max/1400/1*W17MEjrEkzTY2rGpb4GBFw.png)

-**_Concentric trust circles of collective intelligence, from ??
-(AI services are covered here??)_**
+_Concentric trust circles of collective intelligence, from [[Building collective intelligence from social knowledge graphs|an earlier post]]_

-When the ecosystem’s AI services?? help Editors publish and describe this content using Linked Data, the curation efforts of millions of people, whose own credibility depends on the content they curate, will create a new layer of added value onto the wider web, combining the curated web with trust-driven social networks:
+When the ecosystem’s [[How Artificial Intelligence will finance Collective Intelligence|AI services]] help Editors publish and describe this content using Linked Data, the curation efforts of millions of people, whose own credibility depends on the content they curate, will create a new layer of added value onto the wider web, combining the curated web with trust-driven social networks:

 >*“With tools like Notion, Airtable, and Readwise … people are aggregating content … reviving the curated web.
-But these are mostly solo affairs… fragmented, poorly indexed… Rather than try to organize the world’s information… (we should) **organize the world’s trustworthy information**”* _- [_The Future of Search Is Boutique](https://future.com/the-future-of-search-is-boutique/?mkt_tok=MzgyLUpaQi03OTgAAAGEPjuppI8L9CFq6RP-_zW0-4q9gO5twAjQgJaGvO8w3JN5przTVmD6cB9fPqr-pntXtjB0TQKjq-cAOk-x4i7A2wzo5cf7REpCVeJfqLfE8wmg)
+But these are mostly solo affairs… fragmented, poorly indexed… Rather than try to organize the world’s information… (we should) **organize the world’s trustworthy information**”* - [The Future of Search Is Boutique](https://future.com/the-future-of-search-is-boutique/?mkt_tok=MzgyLUpaQi03OTgAAAGEPjuppI8L9CFq6RP-_zW0-4q9gO5twAjQgJaGvO8w3JN5przTVmD6cB9fPqr-pntXtjB0TQKjq-cAOk-x4i7A2wzo5cf7REpCVeJfqLfE8wmg)

 ## From sharing to collaboration